 If you ride without taking in any of the sights or stopping along the way, you can finish the route in around 90 minutes.
 For a more leisurely ride and to explore nearby attractions, set aside half a day.

 A pagoda in the distance

 One of the first sights on your course is the five-story pagoda at Bichu Kokubunji Temple.
 As you move away from the station cycling through fields of rice and flowers, you will notice it above the treeline.
-This is the only late Edo period (1603-1867) pagoda in Okayama .
+The pagoda was built in the late Edo period (1603-1867) and is the only five-storied pagoda in Okayama .

 Burial mounds from the 4th and 5th centuries

 As you cycle across the Kibi plain, you will come across numerous burial mounds, some dating back to as early as the 4th century.
 Tsukuriyama Burial Mound is the largest.
 It and other attractions along the Kibiji are signposted clearly in both Japanese and English.

 The burial mound is shaped much like a pawn in chess, and there are paths that lead up to and around the summit.
 These give a better idea of the size and scale of the colossal 350-meter tomb.

 Seeking your fortune at Okayama's most venerated shrine

 After passing through farming communities and countless local temples and shrines, you will come to Kibitsu-jinja Shrine .
 The most important shrine in Okayama , Kibitsu-jinja is located on a hillside.